Review: Forest Management – Passageways

 “Smoke Rising Out Back (The Gardens)” is the most opaque track here, delivering eight minutes of thick, cacophonous drones.
 The previous tracks, though abstract, at least featured the shell of a melody or a motif.
 Here, the physicality and texture of sound completely wins over.
 The track is about the tension between warm synthesizers and shrill, metallic washes of sound; there’s enough in this initial conflict to give the track sustained intrigue.
 Its homogeneous progression doesn’t lead to stasis, as each moment feels alive with sound and feeling.
 One of the best compositions here, it throws the listener into a dense sound world, but Daniel’s passion and expression is so tangible that it makes this atypical music easy to swallow.

 Despite this kind of music’s tendency to fade into the background, Passageways works best when played at loud volumes.
 The compositions are overtly concerned with space, and having them fill a room is a special experience.
 Different tones speak in different corners, different harmonies emerge depending on where you position yourself away from the speakers.
 The layers of distortion and reverb thrown over the mix draw out new frequencies and overtones in these otherwise steady drones.
 The recorded sound rewrites the core material into a swirling mass of constantly changing amalgams.
-Once you think you’ve cracked the album, alter your listening environment and find an entirely new set of music. –Connor Lockie
+Once you think you’ve cracked the album, alter your listening environment and find an entirely new set of music. –Audrey Lockie